Search This Blog

 The cones fall apart while attached to the tree and leave behind an upright stalk.

 Branches light reddish brown, stout, and smooth where the leaves have fallen off they will have round scars.
 The old trunks are smooth as is common of all firs.
-It is not till they are really old do they become furrowed.
-Terminal buds are clustered in 3's at the tip, and covered with resin.
+It is not until they are really old do they become furrowed.

 Misidentification: look for the very short blue leaves radiating out all around the stem and resinous buds.
 Foliage is very much different than most firs in that they are really short and plump.